The Best DHEA Cream For Vaginal Use

 DHEA Cream: Is it Good For Your Vagina?

 The good news is that research now shows that DHEA could be the best option for dealing with vaginal dryness, pain and pelvic health matters.
-A study in this domain that was first published in The Menopause showed that elderly women who use DHEA cream have a significantly less vaginal thinning, reduced pain during sexual penetration and reduced vaginal dryness (3).
+A study in this domain that was first published in The Menopause showed that elderly women who use DHEA cream as an alternative to estrogen supplementation have a significantly less vaginal thinning, reduced pain during sexual penetration and reduced vaginal dryness (3).

 Gynecologists in the study also observed that DHEA delivered better results than non-hormonal options in the shape of moisturizers and lubricants which had short term effects on pain and dryness.
 The real beauty though is that the though DHEA vaginal creams are hormonal in the way they work, their effects are primarily localized hence reducing their side effects.
 DHEA is basically transformed into estrogens in the parabasal cells where they are turned to superficial cells.
 The action is pretty much limited to this cell and not circulated around other parts of the body.

 Other studies have shown that locally applied DHEA is good for improving bone mineral density while there some that have shown that it can help with incontinence problems.
 This is owed to the fact that DHEA improves three key layers in the vagina in terms of strength-epithelium, lamina propria, and muscularis.